 According to the Universities Act (558/2009) section 37, admission for studies leading to a postgraduate research degree can be granted to an applicant who has completed

 - An applicable second-cycle degree from a university of applied sciences, or

 - An applicable education at an institution abroad providing eligibility for equivalent higher education in the country in question.

-Also applicants, who have not yet obtained their second cycle degree but have finalized the courses required for the degree, can apply.
-All studies required for a second cycle degree (or equivalent) education must be completed before the deadline for applications (14.9.2017), and a certificate of this degree must be presented before the doctoral study right can be granted (deadline for accepting the offer, 30.11.2017).
-An applicant may also be admitted to pursue a postgraduate research degree if the University finds him or her to have otherwise obtained the required knowledge and skills.
+Also applicants, who have not yet obtained their second cycle degree but have finalized the credits required for the degree, can apply.
+All credits required for a second cycle degree (or equivalent) education must be completed before the deadline for applications (14.11.2017), and a certificate of this degree must be presented before the doctoral study right can be granted (deadline for accepting the offer, 23.1.2018).

 2. APPLICATION DOCUMENTS REQUIRED BY ALL CANDIDATES